-Working of Bus Topology:
+Working of Bus Topology

+By: Muhammad Shahid Azeem 03006584683 www.educationhub.pk for much more stuff.
 Sending computer prepare a data packet.
 This packet contains data and address of sender and receiver.
 It transmits this packet on bus.
 All computers receive this packet.
 They compare the receiver address with their address.
 If the receiver address matches with their address, they open the data packet and use data, otherwise delete the packet.